 Harare is the largest and most developed city in the South African country of Zimbabwe which also serves as the national administrative and commercial capital.
-About 2 million people reside in Harare with central Harare being the mostly populated part of the city.
-With Zimbabwe undergoing through a serious economic downward, the once vibrant city characterized by modern buildings, many beautiful gardens and parks and wide lively streets has suffered increased disrepair and the city appears to be quite beaten with poverty and suffering.
-Nevertheless, the country has started making some progressive improvements after the national current was changed to US dollar which has attracted some investments arbitrary at a slow pace.
+About 2 million people reside in Harare with central Harare being the most populated part of the city.
+With Zimbabwe undergoing a serious economic downward, the once vibrant city characterized by modern buildings, many beautiful gardens and parks, and wide lively streets has suffered increased disrepair and the city appears to be quite beaten with poverty and suffering.
+Nevertheless, the country has started making some progressive improvements after the national currency was changed to the US dollar which has attracted some investments arbitrary at a slow pace.

-While Harare might not be a big city, it is nevertheless spread out greatly and touring the city is best done by use of a car.
-With dollarization of the economy, problems like fuel shortage which had made transport very expensive are soon becoming a history.
-Despite the city’s wanting state, it has a great potential for tourism and visitors show a great appreciation for historical and cultural heritage of the city characterized by old buildings which been well preserved.
+While Harare might not be a big city, it is nevertheless spread out greatly, and touring the city is best done by the use of a car.
+With dollarization of the economy, problems like fuel shortage which had made transport very expensive are soon becoming history.
+Despite the city’s wanting state, it has a great potential for tourism, and visitors show a great appreciation for the historical and cultural heritage of the city characterized by old buildings which been well preserved.

 The great Mining Pension Fund Building located at Central Avenue is one of the city’s landmarks alongside other buildings located along Julius Nyerere Way and Mugabe road.
 The National Gallery in Harare houses interesting and valuable collections of national interests as well as international exhibitions for travelers.
 There is a remarkable Shona stone carving that is permanently displayed at the gallery.